wind-press/windpress/readme.txt

 For instance:
 Free version 1.**0**.4
 Pro version 1.**1**.4

+= 3.2.4 =
+* **Fix**: Breakdance integration doesn't work on the editor due to fail to load the required JavaScript files

 = 3.2.3 =
 * **New**: Upgraded to Tailwind CSS v4 (4.0.0-alpha.26 next)